-The theory says that the IPv6 routing network should be behaving in a very similar manner to the IPv4 environment.
-It is a smaller network, but essentially similar in terms of topology.
-Is the stability profile of IPv6 the same as IPv4 or not?
+Ideally, the IPv6 routing network should be behaving in a very similar manner to the IPv4 environment.
+It is a smaller network, but as the overlay IPv6 tunnels are phased out, the underlying connectivity for IPv6 should be essentially similar in terms of the connectivity of IPv4 (it would be anomalous to see two networks where one provided transit services to the other in IPv4, yet the opposite arrangement is used for IPv6).
+So, given that the underlying topology should have strong elements of similarity across the two protocols, should we see the BGP stability profile of IPv6 appear to be much the same as IPv4 or not?

-Figure 23 shows the profile of Ipv6 updates since 2008.
-In common with IPv4, the number of withdrawals per day appears to be relatively constant at some 3,500 withdrawals per day.
-The number of updates per day is quite different from IPv4 in that the number has been rising since 2015, and appears to be clustered around a point of 40,000 updated per day with outlier days as high as 120,000 updates per day.
+Figure 31 shows the profile of IPv6 updates since 2008.
+In common with IPv4, the number of withdrawals per day appears to be relatively constant over this period.
+The number of IPv6 BGP updates per day is quite different from IPv4.
+This number has been rising since 2015, and by the end of 2017 we are seeing some 350,000 updates per day.